Real Estate Marketing Ideas

 Staging a home can cost several thousand dollars if done professionally.
 If you do not believe the offers will reflect the cost of staging, leave your home vacant.

 While staged homes may photograph and show better, a great inexpensive option is virtual staging.
-Virtuance offers 4 different styles of Virtual Staging, starting at just $39 per image!
+Virtuance offers different styles of Virtual Staging, one for every type of home!

 Tips for staging your home